koding/kdlearn/guides/Mirrors/Koding-Mirrors.md

 ```
 sudo apt-get update
 ```
 That’s it you are ready to go.
-Here’s the tutorial to install Eagle CAD.

 Enjoy :-)